 That king of Kings had a son who, like a new moon at its full splendor and by all his merits, was the focus of admiration by the people.

 The distribution of vestiges conveys that Mahendravarman managed to take control of the Khorat Plateau and the original Khmer Kingdom at prey Nokor.
 He left many inscriptions bearing at first his personal name Citrasena which indicate that he was still a prince when he was combating along side his brother Bhavavarman.
 Together, the two brothers succeeded in overthrowing the Kambuja Empire and restored the legacy of the Saka tradition.
-The history of the Sui pickuped the story of uprising from here on, giving the wrong impression that it was actually Citrasena who started the campaign.
-An inscription found at Mi-son (BEFEO t.3: Stele de Sambhuvarman a Mison, M. L. Finot), not far from that of Bhadravarman recounted on one of its face what was next at Champapura, after the reign of Sri Rudravarman.
+The history of the Sui picked-up the story of uprising from here on, giving the wrong impression that it was actually Citrasena who started the campaign.
+An inscription found at Mi-son (BEFEO t.3: Stele de Sambhuvarman a Mison, M. L. Finot), not far from that of Bhadravarman recounted on one of its face what was next at Champapura.
 In the saka year, determined only by the legible digit 4 as a year of the fifth century, a fire destroyed the sanctuary of the god Bhadrasvara built by the first Bhadravarman.
-As we recalled back the sanctuary of Mi-son was built by the Khmer court of Prey-nokor in dedication to the first Kaundinya king and received its name after him as Bhadrapura.
+As we recalled back the sanctuary was built by the Khmer court of Prey-Nokor in dedication to the first Kaundinya king and received its name after him as Bhadrapura.
 According to the inscription, the next king with the coronation name (Abhisekanama) of Sambhuvarman and with the religious (dindikanama) name of Prasasthadhamma, managed to restore the sanctuary and rededicate to the god Sambhubhadrasvara.
-The inscription, moreover, is the first inscription to mention about Champa Desa in relation with the new court of Sambhupura.
-It led us to believe that the city received its changed name to Champapura only from the reign of Sambhuvarman.
-Before the uprising of the Chenla Kings, we had seen that Champapura was not formed at Prey-Nokor, but at Koh Thom (Champapura: The Establishment of Cham Communities: The Formation of Champapura).
+The inscription, moreover, is the first inscription to mention about Champadesa in relation with the new court of Sambhupura.
+It led us to believe that the city changed its name to Champapura only from the reign of Sambhuvarman.
+In early time, we had seen that Champapura was not formed at Prey-Nokor, but at Koh Thom (Champapura: The Establishment of Cham Communities: The Formation of Champapura).
 The mentioning about Champadesa reveals that he was related to the previous Cham court of king Ajiraja and was trying to bring back the Cham legacy through the establishment of Champapura.
 During his reign that ended in 629, he received a delegation from Chenla, minister Simhadeva of king Mahendravarman.
-Like the Chenla kings, Sambhuvarman was lined from the Khmer king Bhadravarman or Kaundinya.
-His son Kandarpadhamma succeeded him and had a peaceful reign.
+His son Kandarpadhamma succeeded him and appeared to have a peaceful reign.